 In any case, Linda told me what a great book this was with simple, tasty, and pleasing dishes.
 I couldn’t agree more.

 Easy Baked Chicken Nuggets (dairy and egg free w gluten free option)

-1/4 cup flour (whole grain preferred.
-I used my “thrown together GF blend” – see notes.
-Almond Flour will work as well.)
+1/4 cup flour (almond flour or whole grain gluten-free preferred.
+I used my “thrown together GF blend” – see notes.)

 3/4 tsp salt (I recommend Real Salt)